 - Search - handles search and content searches on the site.

-We keep the structure of project layer similar to the original.
+We keep the structure of the project layer similar to the original.
 We got rid of the Demo project as it is not used and we adopt the Habitat project to glue new components to pages as it was planned for.

-Following pictures show how Storefront was finally mapped to a Habitat:
+The following pictures show how Storefront was finally mapped to a Habitat:

-In the next post, I am going to cover implementation details of one of the features from Domain layer.
+In the next post, I am going to cover implementation details of one of the features from the Domain layer.